-The Governance and Nominating Committee adjusts the substance and process to take into account all feedback received for any additions or changes to the prior year's Board assessment process or questionnaire and implements the questionnaire process with each member of the Board.
+The Governance and Nominating Committee adjusts the substance and process as appropriate to take into account all feedback received for any additions or changes to the prior year's Board assessment process or questionnaire and implements the questionnaire process with each member of the Board.

-The results of the written questionnaires are compiled to be made anonymous by the Corporate Secretary and provide summaries for review by the full Board.
+The results of the written questionnaires are compiled to be made anonymous by the Corporate Secretary and summaries are provided for review by the full Board.

-The summary of the Board assessment questionnaires and related topics and observations are discussed at the following meeting of the Governance and Nominating Committee with all members of the Board present, including suggestions for updating policies and Board practices in accordance with the results of the assessment.
+The summary of the Board assessment questionnaire responses and related topics and observations are discussed at the following meeting of the Governance and Nominating Committee with all members of the Board present, including suggestions for updating policies and Board practices in accordance with the results of the assessment.

-Taking into account the results of the Board assessment, each committee of the Board conducts an evaluation of its charter and performance under its charter annually.
+Taking into account the results of the Board assessment, each committee of the Board conducts an annual evaluation of its charter and performance under its charter.